hubsukalp/Machine-Learning_Lab/README.md

 # Machine Learning Lab Experiments

 Welcome to the Machine Learning Lab!
-This repository contains a collection of experiments, code samples, and notes related to machine learning concepts and practical implementations.
+This repository contains a collection of experiments, code samples, related to machine learning concepts and practical implementations.

 ## Contents